atdykema/web_scraper/README.txt

-# Python Web Scraper created using Scrapy to collect data on criminals from the National Crime Agency centered in the UK
+# Python Web Scraper created using Scrapy to collect data on criminals from the National Crime Agency centered in the UK, outputing this data to a JSON-readable format file